eleda77/eleda77.github.io/docs/vocab_list.md

 **dimber** - pretty; neat

 **disembogue** - (of a river or stream) emerge or be discharged into the sea or a larger river

+**disseisin** - the act of wrongfully depriving someone of their ownership or possession of property (aka dispossesion)

 **distaff** - a stick or spindle on to which wool or flax is wound for spinning; of or relating to women